will980313/will980313.github.io/_featured_tags/paper.md

 ---
 # Featured tags need to have either the `list` or `grid` layout (PRO only).
-layout: list
+layout: tag-list
+type: tag
+category: study
 # The title of the tag's page.
-title: Math
+title: Paper

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: math
+slug: paper
-menu: false
+sidebar: true
 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
   This is a featured category, which have their own page.